LauraD1996/business-analytics-powerbi-sql/README.md

 Use data to optimize demand planning, supplier margin, and inventory efficiency across EU, US, and Asia operations.
 Due to senstiive data I used mock examples of different reporting structures I would use

  Tools Used
-- SQL (PostgreSQL & MySQL)
+- SQL (PostgreSQL)
 - Power BI and tempo live connections
 - Excel // Google sheets

 Key Contributions
 - Built KPI dashboards to track supplier performance, margin, and stock turnover.
-- Used SQL queries to analyze sell-through rates and overstock risk.
+- Used SQL queries to analyze product adherence.
 - Automated reporting processes for procurement and finance teams.

  Supply Chain Analytics – Data Cleaning Dashboard

 This Excel workbook demonstrates mock data cleaning steps typically performed before importing data into Power BI for visualization.
-It mimics real-world supply chain datasets and outlines how to transform messy inputs into clean, analysis-ready outputs.
+I used the sections in colour to clean the data and add more measures to it.

 **Key Features:**
 - Cleaning inconsistent naming conventions